 Robert Moran, Chief Executive, Elmbridge Borough Council

 We are automatically extending your subscription period to cover the number of months that the service will be suspended (starting from 1 August 2021).
-However, we appreciate for some customers they might prefer to cancel their subscription and receive a refund instead of an extension.
+When the service resumes we will contact you about any renewal payment that may be due:

 - A refund will be given for the number of months left on your subscription after 31 July 2021, not the full year.